M-Hardy/MLFS/README.md

 ## Latest Model
 ### MLP for Hand-Written Digit Recognition

-The MNIST model is a multilayer perceptron trained on the MNIST handwritten digit dataset.
-It has a 3 layer architecture, consisting of 50, 25, and 10 nodes respectively.

-The  model is trained on the standard MNIST dataset in csv format (https://data.world/nrippner/mnist-handwritten-digits).
+The MNIST model is a 3-layer multilayer perceptron, consisting of 50, 25, and 10 nodes respectively, trained on the MNIST handwritten digit dataset.
+The dataset consists of 70,000 images, each 28x28 pixels in size.
+Each pixel in the image is represented by a value  indicating the grayscale intensity of the pixel, resulting in 784 features/training example.
+The actual dataset (in csv format) can be found here: https://data.world/nrippner/mnist-handwritten-digits

 The MNIST model implementation has 4 basic elements: forward propagation, back propagation, and main functions to train the model and test different learning rates.

 #### 1. Forward Propagation
-Forward-propagation is implemented using dense_layer() functions, which apply an activation function to the logits of its input data.
-It takes input data, weight & bias parameters, and an activation function.
-ReLu and softmax activation functions - for the hidden layers and the output layer respectively - are explicitly defined.
+Forward-propagation is implemented using dense_layer functions, which take input data, weight & bias parameters, and an activation function, and returns the output of the activation function applied to the logits of the input data.
+ReLu and softmax activation functions - for the hidden layers and the output layer respectively - are defined.

-Sequentially passing the output of a layer function into another layer function emulates a feedfoward network, which is implemented by wrapping layer function calls in a forward_prop() function.
+Sequentially passing the output of a layer function into another layer function emulates a feedfoward network, which is implemented by wrapping layer function calls in a forward_prop function.

 #### 2. Back Propagation